-- 1. Description of the Issue (20%) - 2.
-Project Design and Implementation (40%) - 3.
-Capabilities and Competencies (20%) - 4.
-Plan for Collecting the Data Required for this Solicitation's Performance Measures (5%) - 5.
-Budget (10%): complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).
+- 1. Description of the Issue (20%). - 2.
+Project Design and Implementation (40%): including the separately attached Time-Task Plan. - 3.
+Capabilities and Competencies (20%): including the separately attached resumes and position descriptions of key personnel. - 4.
+Plan for Collecting the Data Required for this Solicitation's Performance Measures (5%). - 5.
+Budget (15%): complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).
 Budget narratives should demonstrate generally how applicants will maximize cost effectiveness of grant expenditures.
-Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project. - 6.
-Other (5%), such as a privacy certificate; resumes of key personnel; logic model; and letters of support and/or MOUs (where appropriate) for project partners
+Budget narratives also should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project.